John Walmsley (photographer): 1974–1981 Architectural Association

 Walmsley was a part-time lecturer at the Architectural Association School of Architecture in London.
 This was a particularly creative period at the AA with many inspirational students, including architect Zaha Hadid and staff.
 He noticed that most architectural photos excluded people.
 He believed that, while there was certainly a place for such photographs, a building is mainly for and about people, so he encouraged the students to shoot both with and without people.
 The photos of life at the AA in 1975 here can be found online.

 Wester Hailes, Edinburgh

-In 1979 Walmsley received a grant from the Scottish Arts Council to live on the new Wester Hailes estate and be an Artist in Residence at the Wester Hailes Education Centre He worked with the students at the education centre, as well as photographing every day life in the neighbourhood.
+In 1979 Walmsley received a grant from the Scottish Arts Council to live on the new Wester Hailes estate and be an Artist in Residence at the Wester Hailes Education Centre He worked with the students at the education centre, as well as photographing everyday life in the neighbourhood.
 These photographs were made into a booklet and an exhibition at the time.
 A self-published book is planned for late 2021 to coincide with an exhibition (link to follow) at the Whale Arts Gallery in Wester Hailes.
 All the photos will be in the archive at the School of Scottish Studies, University of Edinburgh for use by students and researchers (link to follow).